wppqywq/compositional-modeling/README.md

 > Question: Does too fast abstraction cause early lock-in?
 >
->Here we specify abstract chunks must earn their sharedness through communicative use, to distinguish from individual-level interaction to social conventions.
+>Here we specify abstract chunks must earn their sharedness through communication (high usage_freq, high correction_rate), to distinguish from individual-level interaction to social conventions.
 Result in Notebook5 shows that adding this gate do slow down the processe but no effect on the final communicative competence.

 ---

 Generalization:

-freeze the final lexicon posterior and active chunks of agent learned for 50 generations, evaluate on held-out participants (same data distribution, unseen trials/programs per participant)
+Freeze the final lexicon posterior and active chunks of agent learned for 50 generations, evaluate on held-out participants (same data distribution, unseen trials/programs per participant)
 - Track entropy during training (program-choice entropy; lexeme-mapping posterior entropy) to evaluate stababilization.

+> Question: Does the agents successed in first-seem task, given lexicon prior knowledge learned from 50 generations?
+>
+> The RSA agent (StrategicAgent) and the literal_step (LearningAgent) both remian the high accuracy across 9 distinct sets of trials, RSA agent achieve a compression level as in the training trails.

 Details of metrics please refer to the notebooks.